 Literature Review Seminar

-• There are open challenges, such as
+There are many open challenges, such as

 • Design of LR software to manage data, AI, and collaboration,